“Negative publicity is better than no publicity at all” has often been said in multiple ways.

 I surmise that as life dealt one more blow to the failed dreams of my extroverted classmates, they stopped talking.
 And people stopped listening.

-As a publisher, the secret to my success is the power behind the throne, the unseen hand, and sometimes the puppet master.
+The secret to my success as a publisher is the power behind the throne, the unseen hand, and sometimes the puppet master.

 Our writers create position papers, tackle controversial topics, and encourage readers to think critically.